 Gameduino 2 includes a standard microSD card slot.
-The slot is connected to the same SPI bus that the Gameduino 2's GPU uses, and is enabled by Arduino pin 9.
+It is connected to the same SPI bus as Gameduino 2's GPU, and is enabled by Arduino pin 9.
 There are several software libraries available for driving microSD cards.
-The GD library includes a very lightweight microSD that handles FAT microSD cards, and integrates with the GD graphics system.
+The GD library includes a lightweight library that handles FAT microSD cards, and integrates with the GD graphics system.

-The main using microSD files is to feed them directly to the GPU's command stream.
+MicroSD files are usually fed directly to the GPU's command stream.
 The GD.load() command does exactly this: it reads a file from the microSD card and copies its contents to the Gameduino 2 's GPU.
-For example, to load a JPEG file, executing.
+For example, to load a JPEG file, executing: